Titus Kaphar

 Titus Kaphar is an American contemporary painter and filmmaker whose work reconfigures and regenerates art history to include African-American subjects.
-His paintings are held in the collections of Museum of Modern Art, Brooklyn Museum, Yale University Art Gallery, New Britain Museum of American Art, Seattle Art Museum, Mississippi Museum of Art, Virginia Museum of Fine Arts, and University of Michigan Museum of Art.
+His paintings are held in the collections of Museum of Modern Art, Brooklyn Museum, Yale University Art Gallery, New Britain Museum of American Art, Seattle Art Museum, Mississippi Museum of Art, Virginia Museum of Fine Arts, University of Michigan Museum of Art, and Minneapolis Institute of Art.

 Background

 Titus Kaphar was born in 1976 in Kalamazoo, Michigan.
 His first introduction to art was in a junior college art history course, and he taught himself to paint by visiting museums.
 He received his BFA from San José State University in 2001 and his MFA from Yale University.
 His work is often multidimensional and sculptural, with canvases slashed and dangling off the frame, or hanging over another painting.
 One such example is Behind the Myth of Benevolence, a portrait of Thomas Jefferson, painted in the Neoclassical style, which he attached to the corner of the frame of a nude portrait of Sally Hemings.
 The juxtaposition of the fully-clothed Jefferson with Hemmings' nudity reinforces the unfair power dynamic between the two, and revises Jefferson's public image to include his sexual relationship with his much-younger slave.